Eyevinn/channel-engine/README.md

 - Produce a personalized 24/7 HLS live channel unique for each viewer
 - Mix VOD2Live channel with a "real" live HLS stream
 - Develop adapters to plugin with custom scheduling endpoints
+- High Availability with Redis Cache as shared state store
 - And much more!

 ## System Requirements